 Hook report readers with your structure — sort out the questions your reader wants you to answer.

-Report Writing — learn to write reports your readers will want to read.
+Report Writing — join this workshop and learn to write reports your readers will want to read.

-Business Writing Essentials — learn to write create clear, purposeful documents that connect with your audience and get results.
+Business Writing Essentials — join this workshop and learn to write create clear, purposeful documents that connect with your audience and get results.